utshomax/postman-docs/src/pages/docs/collaborating-in-postman/manage-public-elements.md

 > **[Manage public elements is available on Postman Enterprise plans.](https://www.postman.com/pricing/)**

 The [Manage public elements](https://blog.postman.com/govern-your-public-api-collections-more-effectively/) dashboard gives you a central place to control what collections are shared outside of your team for public consumption.
-You need to have a [Community Manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) role in enterprise organizations to view and manage everything that’s made public by your team, including public collections links, public documentation, and public workspaces created by members of your team, all in one place.
+You need to have a Community Manager or Super Admin [Team role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) in enterprise organizations to view and manage everything that’s made public by your team, including public collections links, public documentation, and public workspaces created by members of your team, all in one place.

 ## Contents